urbit/docs/using/operating-a-star.md

 Stars are above planets in the network hierarchy in the sense that each star sponsors some number of planets: stars discover peers for planets, route packets for planets, provide DNS routing for planets, and push software updates to planets.
 A star that fulfills this is called the **sponsor** of planets that receive such services from the star; those planets, in turn, are called **dependents** of that star.

-Stars are also the "parents" planets.
+Stars are also the "parents" of planets.
 A new planet comes into existence only when spawned by a parent star.
 A parent planet is the sponsor of its children planets by default.
 This can change if a planet chooses to find a new sponsor (see the "Escaping a Sponsor" section below).

 Planets must have a sponsor star to use most features of the Arvo network.
 A planet cannot boot without a sponsor, and cannot make new connections to peers as long as it is not connected to a sponsor.
 Planets without a sponsor will still be able to message discovered peers until any such peers change their IP addresses.